 Anyone with a fascination for insects might be interested in stick insects as pets.
 Indeed, these interesting creatures are great starter pets for children.
 Nevertheless, there might also be those who are a still a little squeamish about insects so before jumping in want to know can stick insects fly.
 Some people can tolerate insects that keep their feet firmly on the ground; flying insects is a whole different ball game though.
 So, can stick insects fly?
-Read the rest of this article to find out.

 Do Stick Insects Fly?

 If you are thinking about buying stick insects as pets but would prefer them not to be able to fly, just select a species that does not have wings.
 It is as simple as that.

 Most people are not aware that there are around 3,000 distinct species of stick insect in the world.
 And since the vast majority of these do not have wings and cannot fly, it is generally assumed that all stick insects do not fly when in fact some can and do.
 Another interesting fact in relation to stick insects and flying is that only males of the specific species can fly.